-During 2020, either at global, country or location level, Dufry has lent support – either financially, or by raising awareness, or through the volunteer work of our staff – to a number of nonprofit organizations and social or humanitarian initiatives, as well as supporting cultural events and entities.
+During 2021, at global, country or location level, Dufry has lent support – either financially, or by raising awareness, or through the volunteer work of our staff – to a number of non-profit organizations and social or humanitarian initiatives.
+We have also continued supporting cultural events and entities.

-Nevertheless, the sponsoring and support of disadvantaged children, young people and their families, together with enabling them access to education, has remained the main line of action in our corporate community initiatives.
-At country level, similar projects have been supported and, in some of these operations, our employees have actively participated in the process of selecting the projects we support, reinforcing the engagement and motivation to collaborate with the initiatives.
+The sponsoring and support of disadvantaged children, young people and their families, together with enabling them to have access to education, has remained the main line of action in our corporate community initiatives.
+At country level, similar projects have been supported and in some of these operations our employees have actively participated in the process of selecting the projects to be considered, reinforcing the engagement and motivation to collaborate with the initiatives.

-Dufry's support to these causes is sustained in direct monetary contributions complemented by the paramount role of our customers, who help us raising additional funds by buying charitable products in our stores in support of different NGOs, as well as by making donations in the boxes available in some of our airport locations.
-The pandemic and its impact in terms of the reduction of passenger numbers, has inevitably reduced the amounts raised through the sale of products in our stores.
-However, it has not stopped Dufry from giving the much needed support, despite the challenging conditions of this year.
+Dufry's help to these causes consists of direct monetary contributions, complemented by the paramount role of our customers, who allow us to raise additional funds by buying charitable products in our stores for the benefit of different NGOs, as well as by making donations in the boxes available in some of our airport locations.

-We are also very proud of the activities carried out by our staff to support disadvantaged communities and charitable initiatives, often during their own free time.
-The pandemic has brought new needs that went beyond the material dimension, and these new needs have been addressed by many of our employees, who have gone “above and beyond” in terms of the help they have given to colleagues, neighbors and anyone in need around them.
+We are also very proud of the activities carried out by our staff to aid disadvantaged communities and charitable initiatives, often during their own free time.
+The pandemic has brought new needs that went beyond the material dimension, and these new needs have been addressed by many of our employees, who have gone “above and beyond” in terms of the help they have given to colleagues, neighbours and anyone in need around them.
 Where and when possible, we have supported and funded them and made the individuals and their great work visible to the rest of their colleagues, by using our internal communication channels.
-This serves a two-fold purpose, helping them to obtain vital, additional support and also providing a way of recognizing and thanking them for their philanthropic efforts.
+This serves a two-fold purpose, helping them to obtain vital, additional support, as well as providing a way of recognizing and thanking them for their philanthropic efforts.

 The initiatives and projects described below represent some of the most prominent projects we support.
-The progress made and the encouraging results of our on-going support to these initiatives – the earliest Dufry supported project started in 1995 – make us feel very proud and is an incentive to strengthen our ties with them.
-Despite the COVID-19 related negative impacts on the travel and travel retail industries, and on our business results in 2020, we strongly believe that the most vulnerable in our communities need the continuous support of Dufry and companies like us.
+The progress made and the encouraging results of our ongoing support to these initiatives – the earliest Dufry supported project started in 1995 – make us feel very proud and is an incentive to strengthen our ties with them.

 SOS Children’s Villages supported programs in Brazil, Mexico and Kenya

-Beyond Dufry's global contribution to SOS Children’s Villages, a number of our operations – including those in Italy, Sweden and Finland – also support the local SOS Children’s Villages projects in their corresponding countries.
+Beyond Dufry's global contribution to SOS Children’s Villages, a number of our operations – including those in Italy, Sweden, Finland and Spain – also support the local SOS Children’s Villages projects in their corresponding countries.
 Their contributions, big and small, help this organization in their objective of keeping families together, providing alternative care when needed, supporting young people on their path to independence, and advocating for the rights of children.

-Captain Dufry is available at an accessible price and designed to be an irresistible “feel-good” impulse purchase.
-This item gives Dufry’s customers the perfect opportunity to buy a gift that truly makes children feel special – both their loved ones and those in need of support around the world.
+Captain Dufry is available at an accessible price and designed to be an irresistible “feel-good” purchase.
+This item gives our customers the perfect opportunity to buy a gift that truly makes children feel special – both their loved ones and those in need of support around the world.

-The availability of Captain Dufry in stores is supported with in-store communication and signage to build awareness.
-Dufry is identifying high visibility spaces across the stores where Captain Dufry is to be made available – including dedicated sales displays and gondolas.
-On top of this, Dufry customers are offered additional options to donate using the Red By Dufry App, hence, increasing the possibilities of helping this charity initiative even more.
+The availability of Captain Dufry in stores is complemented with in-store communication and signage to build awareness.
+Dufry is identifying high visibility spaces across the stores where Captain Dufry is made available – including dedicated sales displays and gondolas.
+On top of this, Dufry customers are offered additional options to donate using the Red By Dufry app, hence, increasing the possibilities of helping this charity initiative even more.

 One Water – selling bottles to provide sustainable clean water

 World Duty Free continues to be one of The One Foundation’s main commercial supporters, a role it has held almost since the beginning of the partnership in 2016.
-World Duty Free sells the charity’s bottled “One Water” and branded jute bags in all of its UK airport stores.
-To date, World Duty Free has raised £ 2.3 million for clean water and sanitation projects, changing in the process over 417,000 lives.
+World Duty Free sells the charity’s bottled “One Water” in all of its UK airport stores.
+To date, World Duty Free has raised £ 2.3 million for clean water and sanitation projects, changing in the process over 419,500 lives.